 “Worldly people” are wicked

-Jehovah’s Witnesses say that those not part of their religion “are not governed by God’s principles” *, and they go as far as to say that “a nice exterior can conceal wicked intents.”.
-In an article called “Set Apart from the World” published in their Watchtower Magazine, they go on to say that there is little time left in this world and that they should not “associate with it unnecessarily”, by “by hobnobbing with worldlings at office parties” for example.
+Jehovah’s Witnesses say that those not part of their religion “are not governed by God’s principles” 1“Worldly people are not governed by God’s principles, and a “nice” exterior can conceal wicked intents.”
+Set Apart from the World, The Watchtower 1971, and they go as far as to say that “a nice exterior can conceal wicked intents.”.
+In an article called “Set Apart from the World” published in their Watchtower Magazine, they go on to say that there is little time left in this world and that they should not “associate with it unnecessarily”, by “by hobnobbing with worldlings at office parties”.
+2“Though a little time remains to live in this world, we do not have to associate with it unnecessarily.
+We need not let our guard down by hobnobbing with worldlings at office parties, in outings or in sports groups.”
+Set Apart from the World, The Watchtower, 1971

 In a Watchtower article titled “Breathing This World’s “Air” Is Death-Dealing!”, it is explained that they should let the world (everyone outside of the organization of Jehovah’s Witnesses), “go along in its way, reaping its bad fruitage in the form of broken homes, illegitimate births, sexually transmitted diseases, such as AIDS, and countless other emotional and physical woes.”.